 I feel like a total Debbie Downer for saying this, but there are only a few toothpaste products that I feel confident calling Best or Good Stuff, and I have a long list of Sneaky products.
 Spoiler alert: Tom’s of Maine is not Good Stuff, and it’s a product I was using for years before researching for this guide!

 Read on to learn what’s unsavory about most toothpaste, and how to find the best non-toxic, natural toothpaste for adults, kids, and babies.

-Choosing a non-toxic toothpaste is important for both adults and kids.
+Choosing a non-toxic, natural toothpaste is important for both adults and kids.
 Because we use toothpaste multiples times a day, we have frequent exposure to the ingredients.